Tag: cybersecurity

 Method 1: Using the requests Library with a SOCKS5 Proxy

-The simplest way to route your HTTP requests through Tor is by configuring the requests library to use Tor’s SOCKS5 proxy.
-Here’s how:
+The simplest way to integrate Tor into your Python project is by configuring the requests library to use Tor’s SOCKS5 proxy.
+This approach is lightweight and straightforward but offers limited control over Tor’s features.

 Step 1: Install Required Libraries